TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ## 2. Setup your own configuration file

-Here you will be [adding your own custom config](https://nf-co.re/usage/configuration#custom-configuration-files)

-The config file will likely be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.
+Here you will be [adding your own custom config](https://nf-co.re/usage/configuration#custom-configuration-files).
+The config file will be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.

-To create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.
+* To create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.

+* **You must name your config file `NF_splicing_pipeline.config`**

-The file contains example parameters you can find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config).
-You will need to specify the path to your `reads` and `rmats_pairs` input files.
+* Find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config). **NOTE**: You do not need to specify all parameters if the default parameter is acceptable

+* You will need to specify the path to your `reads` and `rmats_pairs` input files.
 This string can be a relative path from the directory which you run Nextflow in, an absolute path or even a link.

 ## 3. Run the pipeline